 - Put thought into your design - keep it clean, simple and easy on the eye.
-If you’re not a natural when it comes to these things, get a Graphic Designer to help with every detail, from logo design to colour scheme, images and layout.
+A Graphic Designer can help with every detail, from logo design to colour scheme, images and layout.

 - Choose a domain name that reflects your brand and what you do.
-Ideally, pick one that has the name of your company.
+Ideally, pick one that has your company name.

 - Make sure the navigation of your website is easy and that it takes users on a natural journey.
 Speak to a Web Designer about what works best.